 Professional Training Through Supervised Clinical Experience

-Students receive a total of 700 hours of clinical experience counseling individuals, families and groups.
-Of these, a minimum of 280 hours are direct supervised clinical experience.
-Through their fieldwork, interns have opportunities to engage in clinical training experiences that serve a broad range of client populations.
-Students gain experience with individual, family, group, and couple therapy, as well as psychodiagnostic and neuropsychological assessment services.
-Students also gain experience with adults, children, families and couples.
-They learn to counsel individuals who are struggling with ADHD, anxiety and depression, social skills, difficult behavior, anger management, grief and loss, relationship problems, sexual concerns, divorce, infidelity, intimacy and emotional closeness along with many other conditions.
+Through your fieldwork as an intern of the MA counseling program, you’ll have opportunities to engage in clinical training experiences that serve a broad range of client populations.
+You’ll grow through experience with individual, family, group, and couple therapy, as well as psycho-diagnostic and neuropsychological assessment services.
+You’ll also gain experience with adults, children, families, and couples, learning and developing your counseling skill to counsel individuals who are struggling with ADHD, anxiety and depression, social skills, difficult behavior, anger management, grief and loss, relationship problems, sexual concerns, divorce, infidelity, intimacy and emotional closeness, and more.

-Earning an MA in Clinical Counseling is Your Opportunity to Help Those in Need
+Your Opportunity to Help Those in Need

-- Couples and Family Services
+- Couples and family services

 - Hospitals and health care agencies

 - Public and private schools, universities and training programs